burnskatie/majors_template/source/index.rst

 Simpson M&Ms
 ====================================
-Simpson students reviews of their Majors and Minors
+Simpson students' reviews of their Majors and Minors
 -----------------------------------------------------

 .. toctree::